Wait a minute. A 3-month-old baby?! How on earth did that happen?

 You’ve almost certainly uttered that question throughout the first 12 weeks of being a mama, and at 3 months in, you now have an answer: Sort of!

 You can spot signs of hunger and tiredness, you know your way around a dirty diaper, and you can feed with your eyes shut.

-When you combine those finely honed skills with your baby settling into something resembling a routine, everything becomes that little bit more predictable.
+When you combine those finely honed skills with your 3-month-old baby settling into something resembling a routine, everything becomes that little bit more predictable.